About Me / FAQ

 As with all wedding vendors, you should book as early as possible to help ensure you get your first choice secured.
 On average I tend to book about 8-10 months in advance, with some popular dates (such as Saturdays in the Spring or Fall) tending to fill up earlier.
 But even if your date is only a few months or even just a week or two away, it still doesn't hurt to inquire about my availability, as I may have an opening (so far, my record is a wedding that was booked a mere 3 days in advance)!

 How do I go about reserving you to photograph my wedding, and what is the payment schedule?

 We can either meet in person, or if this is not possible (if you are not in the New Orleans area, for instance, or if your schedule does not allow), we can have a phone call or a virtual meeting via Facetime or Skype if you would like, and the contract can be signed online.
-1/3 of the package price is due upon signing the contract, another 1/3 is due at approximately the halfway point between then and the date of the wedding, and the final balance is due two weeks before the wedding.
+One third of the package price is due upon signing the contract, another third is due at approximately the halfway point between then and the date of the wedding, and the final balance is due two weeks before the wedding.

 Is digital photography as good as film?
 Are my images safe?

-The quality of professional digital SLR cameras now exceeds 35mm film, and quite dramatically so in terms of the ability to shoot in low light.
+The quality of professional digital SLR cameras has, for several years, exceeded 35mm film, and quite dramatically so in terms of the ability to shoot in low light.
 In addition, in the hands of an experienced photographer there are numerous other advantages provided by digital in the fast-paced and unpredictable environment of photographing weddings.
 Digital also provides for a level of protection of your precious wedding photographs not possible with film.
 My cameras capture to two memory cards simultaneously, providing an instant backup that drastically reduces the chances of image loss.
 Immediately after the wedding, additional multiple backups are made (including off-site backups).
 All this was simply unfathomable in the film days where only one true original (the negative) existed.

 Do you edit and/or retouch the photographs?